ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 ![Session Management Library](Images/Session_Management_Library.png)

-1. Develop wrappers for each of the requested DAQmx functions, ensuring that their input and output connector panes closely match the format of the corresponding native driver functions.
+3. Develop wrappers for each of the requested DAQmx functions, ensuring that their input and output connector panes closely match the format of the corresponding native driver functions.
-2. The replication of measurement plug-in session initialization wrapper for DAQmx `Initialize Task 1Task.vi` and `Initialize Task NTask.vi` includes a `Create.vi` and the measurement plug-in `NI Session Management V1 Client.lvlib: Session Reservation.lvclass: Initialize Session(s).vim`.
+4. The replication of measurement plug-in session initialization wrapper for DAQmx `Initialize Task 1Task.vi` and `Initialize Task NTask.vi` includes a `Create.vi` and the measurement plug-in `NI Session Management V1 Client.lvlib: Session Reservation.lvclass: Initialize Session(s).vim`.
 We need to develop the `Create.vi` to use it in the initialization wrapper.
 ![Initialize_Session(s)](Images/Initialize_Sessions.png)
 ![Create.vi](Images/Create_VI.png)

 ### DAQmx LabVIEW Client Deployment

-1. Deploy the gRPC DAQmx client VIs to the `Measurement I/O > NI DAQmx gRPC` section of the LabVIEW functions palette via a VI package.
+1. Deploy the gRPC DAQmx client VIs to the `Measurement I/O > Custom gRPC Driver Clients > NI DAQmx gRPC` section of the LabVIEW functions palette via a VI package.
-2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\vi.lib\NI DAQmx gRPC Client` directory.
+2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\instr.lib\NI DAQmx gRPC Client` directory.